 Best for: Budget-conscious exercisers who want solid, free video-guided workouts and don't need personalization or habit-building systems.

-FitCraft — Competitive annual pricing (7-day free trial)
+FitCraft — Competitive annual pricing (free version available)

 Best for: People who have quit other fitness apps and need a system that builds consistency through personalization and gamification — not just content volume.